contagon/handbook/handbook/12-primary.md

 The Primary presidency recommends to the bishopric men and women to serve as Primary teachers and nursery leaders.
 The bishopric considers these recommendations and extends the callings.
 These members are called to teach specific age-groups of children.

-Primary teachers and nursery leaders teach from Come, Follow Me﻿—For Primary (ages 3–11) and [Behold Your Little Ones](https://www.churchofjesuschrist.org/study/manual/behold-your-little-ones-nursery-manual?lang=eng) (nursery).
+Primary teachers and nursery leaders teach from Come, Follow Me—For Primary (ages 3–11) and [Behold Your Little Ones](https://www.churchofjesuschrist.org/study/manual/behold-your-little-ones-nursery-manual?lang=eng) (nursery).
 They follow the principles in [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way?lang=eng) and [chapter 17](17-teaching-the-gospel.md) of this handbook.

 When adults teach children in Church settings, at least two responsible adults should be present.
 The two adults could be two women, two men, or a married couple.
 If this is not possible, leaders should combine classes.
-Leaders and teachers must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [12.5.1](12-primary.md#1251-safeguarding-children)).
+Leaders and teachers must complete the training at ProtectingChildren.ChurchofJesusChrist.org.
+(See [12.5.1](12-primary.md#1251-safeguarding-children).)

 Youth should not teach in Primary, including as substitutes.